Strongly convergent unitary representations of limit groups: Introduction

 \begin{example} Any extension $N\to G\xrightarrow{\phi}\F$ of a free group by an amenable group $N$ is $C^{*}$-residually free.
 Indeed, since $N$ is amenable $1$ is weakly contained in the regular representation of $N$.
 Then by Fell's continuity of induction (\cite{Fell}, \cite[Thm.
 F.3.5]{BdlHV}) we have that the quasi-regular representation of $G$ on $\ell^{2}(G/N)$ is weakly contained in the regular representation $G$, hence by \cite[Thm.
 F.4.4]{BdlHV} for any $z\in\C[\F]$

 \end{example}

 Here we prove the following. \begin{thm} Limit groups are $C^{*}$-residually free. \end{thm}

 The converse to Theorem \ref{thm:Limit-groups-are-C-free} does not hold: Example \ref{exa:amenable-extensions} shows that $\Z\times\F$ is $C^{*}$-residually free, but it is easy to see that it is not FRF.
-It is, however, also easy to see that it is residually free\footnote{It is an interesting question, not pursued here, to give an alternative characterization of a group being $C^{*}$-residually free. }.
+It is, however, also easy to see that it is residually free.
+Furthermore, the group

+is $C^{*}$-residually free by Example \ref{exa:amenable-extensions} since it is an extension of the free group $\langle b,c\rangle$ by $\Z\cong\langle a\rangle$.
+On the other hand, it is not even residually free since it contains an embedded Klein bottle subgroup $\langle a,b\rangle$.
+It is an interesting question, not pursued here, to give some alternative characterization of a group being $C^{*}$-residually free.

 Given a free group $\F$, and a basis $X$ of $\F$, we write $|f|_{X}$ for the word length of $f$ in the basis $X$.
 In any discrete group $\Gamma$ with generating set we write $B_{Y}(r)$ for the elements of $\Gamma$ that can be written a product of as most $r$ elements of $Y\cup Y^{-1}$.
 The proof of Theorem \ref{thm:Limit-groups-are-C-free} relies on the following key proposition. \begin{prop} Let $\Gamma$ be a limit group with a fixed finite generating set $Y$.
 There is $D=D(\Gamma,Y)>0$ and $C=C(\Gamma,Y)>0$ such that for any $r>0$ there is an epimorphism $f:\Gamma\to\F$ with $\F$ free, which is injective on $B_{Y}(r)$, and a basis $X$ of $\F$ such that